Travel Rule Compliance

 4. Validation

-Worked closely with Compliance to resolve edge cases and refine flows—balancing regulatory complexity with usability.
+Worked with Compliance to resolve edge cases and refine flows—balancing regulatory complexity with usability.

 -